Credit risk, who decide

 • The granting of guarantees (for example, a guarantee of 15,000 euros on customer X),

 This principle sometimes creates a dependency on the insurer.
-We do not dare to take a decision contrary of the credit insurance.
-It develops a delegated risk management: the credit decisions of the insured company are in fact those of the insurer, which is not a good.
+We do not dare to take a decision contrary to the credit insurance.
+It develops delegated risk management: the credit decisions of the insured company are in fact those of the insurer, which is not good.

-Indeed, credit insurers have, as any business, their own constraints that are not those of the insured company.
-For example, the accumulation of guarantees granted to several insureds on a single company limits their ability to grant additional guarantees.
+Indeed, credit insurers have like any business, their own constraints that are not those of the insured company.
+For example, the accumulation of guarantees granted to several insureds by a single company limits their ability to grant additional guarantees.
 The first applicant is usually better served than the tenth!

 A strategic customer for an SME is just one of millions of other companies in the portfolio of an insurer or financial information provider.
-The sheer number of companies to cover contributes to a certain conservatism of the underwriters who will set the acceptable risk slider at a lower level than their clients would.
+The sheer number of companies to cover contributes to a certain conservatism among the underwriters, who will set the acceptable risk slider at a lower level than their clients would.

-These service companies can be important partners, but they are only partners, not the decision-makers of their client's business decisions (they do not ask for so much), who must keep their autonomy being aware of these realities.
+These service companies can be important partners, but they are only partners, not the decision-makers of their clients business decisions (they do not ask for so much), who must maintain their autonomy while being aware of these realities.

 This principle is also true for providers of mass financial information (to be distinguished from tailor-made surveys), which have millions of companies in their database.
-How can I be sure that the information provided on your strategic client is first quality?
+How can I be sure that the information provided about your strategic client is of the highest quality?

-Credit risk at the heart of Credit Management
+Credit risk is at the heart of Credit Management

 If the above schemes are not satisfactory, here are some ways to go in the right direction.

-First key principle, is that the validation of credit risk is the sole responsibility of the company: manage by Accounts Receivable team, financial management or credit management if it exists, and its hierarchical line to the top of the company.
+The first key principle, is that the validation of credit risk is the sole responsibility of the company: managed by the accounts receivable team, financial management or credit management if they exist, and its hierarchical line runs to the top of the company.

-Third principle, it works with external partners (financial intelligence companies, credit insurers, banks ... etc.) to assess the risk and reduce it but he does not delegate his "credit decision" to a third party.
+Third principle, it works with external partners (financial intelligence companies, credit insurers, banks, etc.) to assess the risk and reduce it, but it does not delegate his "credit decision" to a third party.

-Fourth principle, risk taking is concerted and validated by the appropriate level.
+Fourth principle, risk taking is concerted and validated at the appropriate level.

 Conclusion

-The decision to grant credit to a customer is therefore a decision exclusively internal to the company.
-It has to define a strategy of credit management and operating rules in order to not put at risk sustainability of the company while allowing it to develop its turnover and provide a scheme of approval of cases that do not fit into its policy.
+The decision to grant credit to a customer is therefore exclusively internal to the company.
+It has to define a strategy of credit management and operating rules in order to not put the sustainability of the company at risk while allowing it to develop its turnover and provide a scheme of approval for cases that do not fit into its policy.

-The higher the credit risk, the more the validation of this risk-taking must be concerted between the stakeholders (commerce and finance) and the general management.
+The higher the credit risk, the more the validation of this risk-taking must be coordinated between the stakeholders (commerce and finance) and the general management.

-The use of validation levels allows both the sharing of information (and the credit analysis performed) and that the decision is made at the right hierarchical level with respect to the stakes.
+The use of validation levels allows both the sharing of information (and the credit analysis performed) and the decision to be made at the right hierarchical level with respect to the stakes.

 Comment this page